Second Sunday of Advent (Year A)

 Lord, thank You for the gift of St. John the Baptist.
 May his witness of humility inspire me in my Christian walk.
 Help me, Lord, to always point others to You rather than to myself.
 Jesus, I trust in You.

 Monday of the Second Week of Advent

 Then astonishment seized them all and they glorified God, and, struck with awe, they said, “We have seen incredible things today.”
 Luke 5:26

-They were “astonished” because Jesus cured the paralytic after he was lowered through the roof of a house that Jesus was teaching in.
+They were “astonished” because Jesus cured the paralytic after he was lowered through the roof of a house in which Jesus was teaching.
 Jesus cured him and they were amazed.

 True, most people went home that day speaking first about the physical healing.
 But you can be certain that, as they pondered this experience, they were even more deeply moved by the forgiveness of sins.
 Perhaps they did not fully understand what this all meant.
 But, nonetheless, His words of forgiveness were quite powerful and transforming.

 Reflect, today, upon your desire to receive God’s forgiveness in your life.
 Do you long to hear these words spoken to you?
 Do you long to experience the mercy and forgiveness of Jesus in your life?
 The reason He came from Heaven to Earth was to offer you the forgiveness of your sins.
 Miracles do not matter in the end.
 What matters is mercy and forgiveness.
 When you receive this gift of His mercy you will also glorify God with a joyous and holy astonishment as you see this incredible gift unfold in your life.